AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Threading/agora_chat_thread_management_ios.md

 // threadIds: The thread IDs.
 You can pass in a maximum of 20 thread IDs.
 [[AgoraChatClient sharedClient].threadManager getLastMessageFromSeverWithChatThreads:ids completion:^(NSDictionary<NSString *,AgoraChatMessage *> * _Nonnull messageMap, AgoraChatError * _Nonnull aError) {
     if (!aError) {
-        // Retrieve message success.

     }
 }];
 ```

 ### Listen for thread events

-To monitor the thread events, users can listen for the callbacks in the `AgoraChatThreadManagerDelegate` class and add app logics accordingly.
+To monitor the thread events, users can listen for the callbacks in the `AgoraChatThreadManager` class and add app logics accordingly.
 If a user wants to stop listening for the callbacks, make sure that the user removes the listener to prevent memory leakage.

 Refer to the following code sample to listen for thread events: